 Understanding as much about the human body as possible gives us a better idea of what exercises we should be applying to improve its capabilities.
-By increasing your knowledge by as little as only 10% will improve your fitness by as much as 100%.
+Increasing your knowledge by as little as only 10% will improve your fitness by as much as 100%.

-With this added knowledge you will have a better understanding if certain exercises are doing what they should be doing and then how to adjust the exercise to give you the maximum benefits.
+With this added knowledge, you will better understand if specific exercises are doing what they should be doing and how to adjust the exercise to give you the maximum benefits.

 Muscles Of The Body

-To work a muscle correctly you must contract the muscle along the line that the muscles bres run.
-That allows the muscle to incorporate as many bres as possible creating greater strength gains.
+To work a muscle correctly, you must contract the muscle along the line that the muscle fibres run.
+That allows the muscle to incorporate as many bres as possible, creating more significant strength gains.

 Muscular contraction results in motion & the maintenance of posture.
-For a muscle to contract (the agonist), it’s opposing (the antagonist) muscle has to stretch.
-When the antagonist muscle lacks exibility the agonist muscle is unable to contract fully therefore losing strength & power.
+For a muscle to contract (the agonist), its opposing (the antagonist) muscle has to stretch.
+When the antagonist muscle lacks flexibility, the agonist muscle is unable to contract fully, therefore losing strength & power.

 A correct balance between the flexibility and strength of different muscles is vital if muscular strength & endurance is to be achieved.
 An incorrect balance could also lead to an injury.

-Maintaining the correct posture is also important when it comes to working the correct muscles during an exercise.
+Maintaining the correct posture is also essential when it comes to working the correct muscles during an exercise.

-Flexibility is a joints ability to move freely in every direction or, more specically, through a full range and normal range of movement (ROM).
+Flexibility is a joint's ability to move freely in every direction or, more specifically, through a full range and normal range of movement (ROM).

-Flexibility training minimises the factors that limit flexibility in order to help balance muscle groups that might be overused during physical training sessions or as a result of poor posture.
+Flexibility training minimises the factors that limit flexibility to help balance muscle groups that might be overused during physical training sessions or due to poor posture.

 1. A flexible joint requires less energy to move through the range of movement.
 2. Decreased risk of injury.
 3. Increased blood supply and nutrients to joint structures.
 4. Increased neuromuscular coordination.
 5. Improved muscular balance and posture.
 6. Decreased risk of lower-back pain.
 7. Reduced stress

-Selecting the right flexibility programme is essential to gain all the above benets.
+Selecting the right flexibility programme is essential to gain all the above benefits.

 Applying the wrong stretches could lead to more of a muscular imbalance and misalignment of the individual’s posture.